Inside Mercedes-Benz Stadium in Atlanta, Georgia. Photo by @benjamingalland

 The Sports Lover's Guide to Atlanta

 Atlanta loves a good game.
-With die-hard college fans and six professional sports teams, including the recently crowned Major League Soccer champs Atlanta United, there is always something for fans to cheer about.
-Add to that top-notch venues like the recently opened Mercedes-Benz Stadium and SunTrust Park, and it is easy to understand Atlanta's reputation as a first-class sports town.
+With die-hard fans of college football, like for the 2021 and 2022 College Football National Champion Georgia Bulldogs, and six professional sports teams, including the 2021 World Series Champion Atlanta Braves, the city always has something for fans to cheer about.
+Add to that top-notch venues like Mercedes-Benz Stadium and Truist Park, and it is easy to understand Atlanta's reputation as a first-class sports town.

 But why wait for game day to enjoy all the city has to offer?
 Here are two amazing behind-the-scenes stadium tours and one interactive sports museum that will help any visitor get their game on.